Tried growing out your mustache for Movember only to be filled with patchiness, disappointment, and despair?

 If you have a patchy mustache, you should give it a couple of months to grow before you fully evaluate whether or not it truly is patchy.

-And this is incredibly important for the men out there with some Nordic or Irish ancestors:
+And this is incredibly important for the men out there with some western European ancestors:

-For most men, these hairs tend to darken as they grow longer.
+For most men, these hairs tend to appear darker as they grow longer.

 Therefore, you will want to follow the advice above and let it just simply grow out for a couple of months before you completely rule out your mustache thickness.